bsomps/OpenGeoPlotter/README.md

 ### SAVING DATA

 Once your data is imported, you can click file → save to save the datasets in the program.
 The save will preserve the populated hole_id tables, but not the check state of the hole_ids.
 The save button will also save the state of your customized attributes.
-Please ensure to add “.pkl” to the end of your saving name.
-Example: dont save as “drill_holes” save as “drill_holes.pkl”

 ### GRAPHIC LOGS